 (left) Gate of medieval Nocera; (centre/right) life slowly returns to Nocera

-In general the Apennine divide is a highly seismic area and in 1997 Nocera was struck by a major earthquake, the effects of which can still be seen by walking in its medieval part.
+In general the Apennines are a highly seismic area and in 1997 Nocera was struck by a major earthquake, the effects of which can still be seen by walking in its medieval part.
 Norcia and Cascia are other Umbrian towns which have been struck by major earthquakes.

 (left) Porta S. Benedetto; (right-above) inscription stating that the gate was built by Emperor Frederick II in 1242; (right-below) a partially truncated medieval tower near Rocca Flea